Meet Our Consortium Team

 FATHER ENGAGEMENT WORKGROUP CO-LEAD

 Richard Cohen, Ph.D. is an educational psychologist who has spent decades teaching and advocating for young children, their families and those who support them.
 He is co-founder of Love, Dad, an organization focused on helping the field expand from a maternal-child to a family-child model by including fathers.
-He is currently President of the California Association for Infant Mental Health.
+He is also the past President of the California Association for Infant Mental Health.

 • Marlene Cole, MPH